Long Short-Term Transformer for Online Action Detection

 \subsection{Settings}

 \textbf{Feature Encoding.} We follow the experimental settings of state-of-the-art methods~\cite{xu2019temporal,eun2020learning}.
-Specifically, we extract video frames at 24 FPS and set the video chunk size to 6.
-Decisions are made at the chunk level, and thus performance is evaluated every 0.25 seconds.
-For feature encoding, we adopt two-stream network~\cite{wang2016temporal} with ResNet-50 backbone, and use the open-source toolbox~\cite{2020mmaction2}.
-We experiment with feature extractors pretrained on two datasets: ActivityNet and Kinetics.
-The visual features are extracted at the global pooling layer from the central frame of each chunk, and the motion features are extracted from pre-computed stacked optical flow fields between 6 consecutive frames.
+We extract video frames at 24 FPS and set the video chunk size to 6.
+Decisions are made at the chunk level, and thus accuracy is evaluated at every 0.25 second.
+For feature encoding, we adopt the TSN~\cite{wang2016temporal} models implemented in an open-source toolbox~\cite{2020mmaction2}.
+Specifically, the features are extracted by one visual model with the ResNet-50~\cite{he2016deep} architecture from the central frame of each chunk and one motion model with the BN-Inception~\cite{ioffe2015batch} architecture from the stacked optical flow fields between 6 consecutive frames~\cite{wang2016temporal}.
 The visual and motion features are concatenated along the channel dimension as the final feature $\textbf{f}$.
+We experiment with feature extractors pretrained on two datasets, ActivityNet and Kinetics.

 \textbf{Implementation Details.} We implemented our proposed model in PyTorch~\cite{pytorch}, and performed all experiments on a system with 8 Nvidia V100 graphics cards.
+For all Transformer units, we set their number of heads as 16 and hidden units as 1024 dimensions.
 To learn model weights, we used the Adam~\cite{kingma2014adam} optimizer with weight decay $5\times10^{-5}$.
-The learning rate was linearly increased from zero to $5\times10^{-5}$ in the first $2/5$ training iterations and was reduced to zero according to a cosine function.
-Our models were optimized using batch size of $16$, and the training was terminated after $25$ epochs.
+The learning rate was linearly increased from zero to $5\times10^{-5}$ in the first $2/5$ of training iterations and then reduced to zero following a cosine function.
+Our models were optimized with batch size of $16$, and the training was terminated after $25$ epochs.

 \textbf{Evaluation Protocols.} We follow prior work and use per-frame \textbf{mean average precision (mAP)} to evaluate the performance of online action detection.
 We also use per-frame \textbf{calibrated average precision (cAP)}~\cite{de2016online} that was proposed for TVSeries to correct the imbalance between positive and negative samples, $cAP = \sum_{k} cPrec(k) * I(k) / P$, where $cPrec = TP / (TP + FP / w)$, $I(k)$ is $1$ if frame $k$ is a true positive, $P$ is the number of true positives, and $w$ is the negative and positive ratio.